Konstantinos GIAPIS, et al.

 reaction into O2 is that of efficiency.
 One way to assess the

-application is in terms of selectivity of channel (II) versus the
+the application is in terms of selectivity of channel (II)

-predominant channel (I).
-Kinematic analysis has shown that the
+versus the predominant channel (I).
+Kinematic analysis has shown

-formed from a common parent, the putative CO2* excited precursor
+directly formed from a common parent, the putative CO2* excited

-state.
-At low CO2<+> incidence energies, the main
+precursor state.
+At low CO2<+> incidence energies, the

-dissociation pathways are: a) partial dissociation to form CO+O
+main dissociation pathways are: a) partial dissociation to form

 (channel (II)).
 Assuming that O2<-> and O<- >are

-with the same efficiency, one can use the relative intensity of
+neutrals with the same efficiency, one can use the relative

 [mathematical formula]

-Notably, the electron affinities of O atoms and O2 are 1.46 eV and
+exits.
+Notably, the electron affinities of O atoms and O2 are

-increase is consistent with more energy available for direct O2
+consistent with more energy available for direct O2 formation.

-formation.
-Remarkably, the turnaround point coincides with the
+Remarkably, the turnaround point coincides with the opening up

 [0058] Although the above discussed results are based on